5 months ago

-Prinn Panitchpakdi points to the stifling effects of regulation.
+Prinn Panitchpakdi warns not to overregulate crypto.
 Companies have gained a foothold without legal clarity, and blockchain needs wiggle room.
 This is part two of a three-part interview.

-Blocks99 had the honor of speaking with Prinn Panitchpakdi – Advisor to Thailand Minister of Commerce – about blockchain in Thailand and other topics in October 2019.
+Blocks99 had the honor of speaking with Prinn Panitchpakdi – Advisor to Thailand Minister of Commerce – about blockchain in Thailand and other topics in October 2019, including the problems involved when governments overregulate crypto.
 When Thailand formed a new government following this year’s election, Panitchpakdi of the minority Democrat Party was appointed Head of the Economic Team, an excellent fit considering his background in business and economics.
 A graduate of the prestigious London School of Economics (LSE) with a BSc in Economics, Panitchpakdi began his career in the corporate finance department of ABN Amro in London.
 During this period, he was also appointed Vice Chairman of the Asean-UK Business Forum.

 Panitchpakdi has held several leadership positions in finance, including Country Head, Thailand, with the Hong Kong-based investment and brokerage firm CLSA.
 He is also a Managing Director of the Four Seasons Restaurant Group, one of the world’s largest Chinese restaurant chains.
 He is a sought-after speaker at startup and new economy conferences.